 - Do not operate gasoline vehicle in an enclosed area without proper ventilation.
 The engine produces carbon monoxide, which is an odorless, deadly poison. - 1.
 If governor is adjusted, proceed to step 2; otherwise, adjust governor.
 See Governor Cable Installation and Adjustment on page 23-9. - Connect battery and spark plug wire(s).
-See Connecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 3.
-Measure vehicle ground speed.
-See How to Measure Ground Speed on page 23-13. - 4.
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5. - See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5. - Measure vehicle ground speed.
+See How to Measure Ground Speed on page 23-14. - 4.
 Compare measured ground speed with forward ground speed specified in Section 2 Vehicle Specifications. - 5.
 If adjustment is necessary, use the following procedures: - 5.1.
 To reduce RPM, loosen the accelerator cable jam nut on the outside of the electrical component box and tighten the jam nut on the inside of the box until specified ground speed is reached (Figure 23-10, Page 23-11).
 See Section 2 Vehicle Specifications. - 5.2.
 To increase RPM, loosen the jam nut inside the electrical component box and tighten the jam nut outside the box until specified ground speed is reached. - 5.3.
 Be sure both jam nuts are locked against the electrical component box and check ground speed again.
 If ground speed needs to be adjusted, repeat previous step.
 See following NOTE.